humanmade/tachyon/README.md

 Written and maintained by [Joe Hoyle](https://github.com/joehoyle).

-Tachyon is inspired by Photon by Automattic Inc. As Tachyon is not an all-purpose image resizer, rather it uses a media library in Amazon S3, it has a different use case to Photon.
+Tachyon is inspired by Photon by Automattic.
+As Tachyon is not an all-purpose image resizer, rather it uses a media library in Amazon S3, it has a different use case to [Photon](https://jetpack.com/support/photon/).

-Tachyon uses the [Sharp](https://github.com/lovell/sharp) Node.js library for the resizing operations, which in turn uses the great libvips library.
+Tachyon uses the [Sharp](https://github.com/lovell/sharp) (Used under the license Apache License 2.0) Node.js library for the resizing operations, which in turn uses the great libvips library.

 Interested in joining in on the fun?
 [Join us, and become human!](https://hmn.md/is/hiring/)